 There’s also a possibility to stay in your very own thatched cottage on Inishmore!

 If you are staying in Galway city, which is a lively and wonderfully charming city, there is also a huge variety of accommodation.
 From Bed and Breakfasts to hotels, you’ll be spoilt for choice.
-Galway by the way, is a must-visit on your trip to the Emerald Isle (in our humble opinion)
+Galway by the way, is a must-visit on your trip to the Emerald Isle.

 Car Rental & ‘The Banshees Footsteps Self-Drive Tour’

-If you are coming from abroad and would like to rent your own car in Ireland (which I would highly recommend), check out these tips which may save you a fortune on car rental.
+If you are coming from abroad and would like to rent your own car in Ireland (which I would highly recommend), the best comparative site hands down is Rentalcars.com.